skison/Dijkstra_map_for_Godot-1/README.md

 Each example scene's scripts contain heavily commented code.

 **Note**: The visualization example includes a C# alternate implementation that requires the .NET-enabled version of Godot to run.
-See [Godot C# Basics](https://docs.godotengine.org/en/stable/tutorials/scripting/c_sharp/c_sharp_basics.html) for information on how to set this up. `visualization.tscn` includes an option to toggle usage of the C# version of the script, which should be functionally identical to the GDScript version.
+See [Godot C# Basics](https://docs.godotengine.org/en/stable/tutorials/scripting/c_sharp/c_sharp_basics.html) for information on how to set this up. `visualization.tscn` includes an export option to toggle usage of the C# version of the script, which should be functionally identical to the GDScript version.

 You can also look at the unit tests in `tests/unit/*` for examples of using the DijkstraMap API.